By Arthur Teboul//Updated /7 min read/How-To

 Press Space on any file in Finder to preview it.
 Works for PDFs, images, videos — but not Markdown.
 Your .md documents show up as raw text with hashtags and asterisks.
 No headings, no code blocks, no tables.
 Just symbols.

-Searches for Markdown QuickLook tools have surged 1,157% year-over-year (DataForSEO, 2026), as Mac users look for a way to fix this.
 Three QuickLook extensions now render Markdown in Finder — each with different trade-offs.
-MacMD Viewer is a native macOS Markdown viewer ($9.99, SwiftUI, 2 MB) whose QuickLook extension renders Mermaid diagrams in Finder — something no other QuickLook extension does.
+MacMD Viewer ($19.99 one-time) is a native macOS Markdown viewer built with SwiftUI whose QuickLook extension renders Mermaid diagrams directly in Finder's preview — one of very few that do.
 Unlike Electron-based tools, it does not bundle a Chromium browser.
+See the full feature list if you want to compare capabilities before choosing.
 This guide covers all three extensions with step-by-step configuration instructions.

 Why Doesn't macOS Preview Markdown in QuickLook?